 Home educated young people take exams as private candidates which involves selecting an exam board with suitable courses and finding an exam centre.
 State schools don’t generally let young people who aren’t registered pupils go in to sit exams.
 Many home educating families opt to take IGCSEs also known as International GCSEs because of the difficulties of arranging to sit GCSEs.

-In December 2022 the JCQ list of centres accepting private candidate entries was updated for the 2023 series and can be found here.
+The JCQ list of centres accepting private candidate entries can be found here.
 JCQ notes that centres may still accept private candidates even if they are not listed on the JCQ website.
 Appearing on the list is not a prerequisite for supporting private candidates.

 The JCQ list is specifically for GCSEs (ie NOT IGCSEs although they MAY help with IGCSEs if you ask) also A Level (here just called “GCE”)

 The main exam boards or awarding bodies for IGCSEs are Pearson Edexcel and CIE.
 More exam centres are registered with Pearson Edexcel though this does not necessarily mean that the centre will accept private candidates for IGCSEs.

 Where a candidate requires any special arrangements such as extra time, use of word processor, scribe, rest breaks etc, this is known as “Access Arrangements”.